Results of the 1978 New South Wales Legislative Council election

 The 1978 New South Wales state election was the first direct election for the Legislative Council since the council was reconstituted in 1856 and the creation of the Legislative Assembly.
 This was the result of the 1978 referendum which also reduced the number of members from 60 to 43 and that provided that members would serve for 3 terms of the Legislative Assembly.
 Under the transitional arrangements, 28 members had been indirectly elected by joint sittings of the New South Wales Parliament.

+Single transferable voting, in a state-wide district, was used to fill the 15 seats open that year.

+This is the only Legislative Council election where no party other than labor, liberal or national held a seat.

 Results

 Continuing Members

 28 members retained their seats in the council, with 14 of those members to retire at the next general election, held in 1981, and the remaining 14 members would retire at the following general election, held in 1984.